mindarchitect/trobot/README.md

 ## Key Features

   - Robots are organised in virtual robot factories.
 Robot factory defines logical container or operating space for robot objects and performs various tasks like trajectory validation based on 2 dimensional segments that are set up during robot trajectory configuration.
-  - Robot movement are displayed using Monitor Tool which establisches interprocess communication between Robot factory process and Monitor process using Microfost WCF (Named pipes).
+  - Robot movement are displayed using Monitor Tool which establishes interprocess communication between Robot factory process and Monitor process using Microsoft WCF (Named pipes).

 ## Running

 You can freely download, compile and run this project using Microsoft&copy; Visual Studio 2013 or later.
 After compilation is done, run the main project **Trobot.ECU.UI**.
-Select the robot object and press **Start**.
+Select the robot and press **Start**.
 For monitoring, go **Tools->Start monitor** which runs Monitor application.
 Press **Upload settings**.
 Once trajectory is validated against virtual robot factory, you can press **Start** to run simulation.